scalingparrots/dapp-angular-library/projects/dapp-angular-lib/README.md

 # Usage

-It very simple to get dapp angular lib up and running, below is a simple example in how to get it working.
+It is very simple to get dapp angular lib up and running, below is a simple example in how to get it working.

 ## your.module.ts

-You need to import the `DappAngularLibModule` into your module file, example is just using a standard module example all you need to do is insert `DappAngularLibModule` into your `imports` array.
+You need to import the `DappAngularLibModule` into your module file, all you need to do is insert `DappAngularLibModule` into your `imports` array.

 ```ts
 import { DappAngularLibModule } from "dapp-angular-lib";